linux-can/socketcand/doc/protocol.md

     < stat rbytes rpackets tbytes tpackets >
 The reported bytes and packets are reported as unsigned integers.

-Example for can interface 'can0' to enable statistics with interval of one second:
+Example for CAN interface 'can0' to enable statistics with interval of one second:

     < open can0 >< controlmode >< statistics 1000 >